 Although the double deck hybrids use the same 1.9 litre turbo diesel engines as the single deckers, they feature different battery technology.
 Instead they use 30 20v lithium ion batteries which provide a nominal 600v output, have a longer life and both give / take charge much more quickly.
 In addition their 455kg weight is far less than lead acid batteries, which had they been used would have added another 1.5tonne to their overall weight.
 Most of the time the batteries provide tractive force, however when accelerating hard the diesel engine provides power too.
 Although the diesel engine runs at a constant speed, this speed is increased if the batteries are becoming depleted.
 Following experience with the single deck hybrids the double deckers cannot be driven on battery power alone if the diesel engine runs out of fuel.

-Perhaps unwittingly the creation of a series hybrid double bus means that the introduction of trolleybuses is one step easier; this is because trolleybuses and series hybrid buses both use an 'all electric' drive train.
-It is how the electricity is sourced (diesel engine or overhead wires) which differentiates the two.
+Perhaps unwittingly the creation of a series hybrid double bus means that the introduction of trolleybuses is one step easier; this is because trolleybuses and series hybrid buses both use an 'all electric' drive train, although the voltages used and traction control packages may still differ.

 |Just a few weeks after its introduction in to passenger service the first hybrid double-decker is seen at the bus station outside London Bridge railway station.